-Oriya script has a set of possible cross-script variants only with the Malayalam script.
-Cases listed in Table 6 are cross-script variants between Oriya and Malayalam.
+Oriya script has a set of possible cross-script variants with the Malayalam and Myanmar scripts.
+Cases listed in Table 6 are cross-script variants between Oriya, Malayalam and Myanmar.
 This follows the NBGP Cross-script Variant inclusion policy available in Appendix D.